 In this report, regional air quality model forecasts of tropospheric NO2 columns are compared to MAX-DOAS retrievals from 3 urban stations (De Bilt- KNMI, Bremen - IUP-UB, Athens - IUP-UB).
-The reader is referred to previous reports for comparisons from the rural station OHP (BIRA-IASB) (which showed in general an underestimation by the model ensemble and an overall better performance for CAMSglobal here) as the instrument at this site stopped working in March 2017.
+The reader is referred to previous reports for comparisons from the rural station OHP (BIRA-IASB) (which showed in general an underestimation by the model ENSEMBLE and an overall better performance for CAMSglobal here) as the instrument at this site stopped working in March 2017.
 The MAX-DOAS instrument for the urban site in Uccle (BIRA-IASB) was dismantled in March 2020, and comparisons for this station are therefore not continued since this time.
 Since the MAM 2020 report, the MAX-DOAS data used in the comparisons is based on tropospheric column retrievals, meaning that no profile information is incorporated in the comparisons since this time.
 A simple block profile is assumed in the MAX-DOAS retrievals and column averaging kernels are estimated based on the box air mass factor for each observation layer.
 An overview of the station data is given by Table 6.1.
+The MAX-DOAS instrument in Athens was not working correctly in August 2020 and measurements are therefore not available for that month.